-ppm: parts per millionppb: parts per billionNA: Not ApplicableND: Not Detected
+ppm: parts per million

+NA: Not Applicable

+ppb: parts per billion

+ND: Not Detected

-- (1) Renton measures fluoride levels daily in the distribution system.
+(1) Renton measures fluoride levels daily in the distribution system.
 Beginning in April 2016, Renton lowered the fluoride level to 0.7 ppm, which is the new level recommended by the WA State Dept of Health.
-Renton citizens voted to add fluoride to the drinking water in 1985. - (2) The EPA recommends 20 ppm as a level of concern for people on a sodium-restricted diet.
+Renton citizens voted to add fluoride to the drinking water in 1985.

+(2) The EPA recommends 20 ppm as a level of concern for people on a sodium-restricted diet.
 Renton adds sodium hydroxide to prevent corrosion of plumbing.
 Sodium hypochlorite is added to water from the Maplewood wells for disinfection and to remove naturally occurring ammonia.